andrewalevin/homebrew-qwikgit/README.md

 ## 🚀 Usage

+Once installed, you can run Qwikgit using the following commands:
+•	qw: Runs the qwikgit.
+•	12: An alias that also runs the same qwikgit as qw.

 ```bash
 qw                    # Auto-commit with a timestamp
 qw Fix bug            # Commit with a timestamp and a custom message (works without quotes)